AN INTRODUCTION TO OUR SCHOOL

 Our Lady of the RosarySchool was built in 1955 and provides a Catholic education for children from 4 to 11 years of age.
 It is situated in the north-west of the city of Bristol and primarily serves the local parish community and children from the neighbouring parish of St. Anthony's in Henbury and Sacred Heart in Westbury-on-Trym.

 The school is a Catholic Voluntary Aided Primary School, under the trusteeship of the Diocese of Clifton.
 We are immediately adjacent to the parish church of the same name.
-The parish priest is a frequent visitor, and the children attend Mass in the church.
+Fr Cosmas, our parish priest and Fr Colin from Sacred Heart are both frequent visitors.
 We enjoy spacious and attractive surroundings, having separate Infant and Junior playgrounds and tree-lined playing fields.

 The school’s Planned Admission Level is 210, divided by age into 7 classes; 3 Infant and 4 Junior.
 We also have a library and an Information Communication Technology room.
 There is a large well-equipped hall, and also a separate dining room.